SU-SWS/stanford_capx/docs/README.md

 ###Help

-Use the Help tab for information on using and setting up the CAPx module.
+Use the Help tab for quick information and helpful tips on using and setting up the CAPx module.